automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Agustinia.md

 # Agustinia
-## Description: A large, spiny-backed sauropod.
+## A large, spiny-backed sauropod.